-To celebrate UNESCO International Mother Language Day, and the first birthday of Mother Tongues, we will host the first Mother Tongues Festival.
+To celebrate UNESCO International Mother Language Day and the first birthday of Mother Tongues, we hosted the first Mother Tongues Festival on 24th February 2018.

-The Mother Tongues Festival will take place on 24th February 2018, and it will be a celebration of Ireland’s linguistic diversity, with performances and workshops in many different languages.
+The Festival was a celebration of Ireland’s linguistic diversity, with performances and workshops in seventeen different languages.

 The Festival has been awarded the European Year of Cultural Heritage label.